Jaisalmer Fort Jain temples: Architecture

 Jaisalmer Fort has a large complex of seven Jain temples.
 These Jain temples of Jaisalmer are considered architectural wonders.
 The group of Jain temple consist of Parsvanatha temple, Sambhavanatha temple, Shitalanatha temple, Shantinatha and Kunthunatha temple, Chandraprabha temple and Rishabhanatha temple.

 The temple contains frescoes, mirrors and other forms of detailing, the temples boast exquisite designs, with the walls of the temples features intricate carvings of animals and human figures similar to Dilwara temples.

+Parshvanatha temple

 The Parshvanatha temple is the oldest temple in the complex.
 It houses a black marble idol of Parshvanatha with a hood of a serpent with multiple heads over his head, similar to that of in Lodhurva Jain temple.
 The temple is rich in craftsmanship and exquisite carvings.
 The garbhagriha wall bears carvings of animals and human figures.
 The shikhar of the temple is crowned with amalaka.
 The temple features an ornate porch and the main shrine is surrounded by 52 small shrines.

+Parshvanatha temple is the oldest and most elaborate temples within the fort.
+Its plan consists of a garbhagriha, antarala, mandapa, trika-mandapa and mukha-mandapa.
+The mukha-mandapa is supported on four pillars decorated with elaborately carved toranas.
+The interior walls contain carvings of human and animal figures.
+The temple's shikhara crowned by an amalaka.
+A series of cells along the rear wall of the surrounding verandah contain seated images of the Tirthankaras.